Conservative Campaign Headquarters: 2004–2007: 25 Victoria Street

 Party co-chairman Liam Fox announced in April 2004 that the CCO would move to 25 Victoria Street following the 2004 United Kingdom local elections in June for "modern, purpose-built accommodation and a superb working environment for staff to campaign and win forthcoming elections at a local, national and European levels."
 The move was initially planned to take place before the elections, but negotiations on the lease took longer than expected.
 The offices were notably positioned above a Starbucks coffee shop, and reportedly included a "war room" for the upcoming 2005 general election.
 The building subsequently became known as Conservative Campaign Headquarters (CCHQ).

 2007–2014: Millbank Tower

 On 6 March 2007, CCHQ moved again, this time to 30 Millbank, part of the property portfolio of David and Simon Reuben.

-2014–present: 4 Matthew Parker Street
+2014–2026: 4 Matthew Parker Street

-On 10 February 2014, CCHQ moved to its current location at 4 Matthew Parker Street.
-They rent the ground and basement floors of the commercial property.
+On 10 February 2014, CCHQ moved to rented offices within 4 Matthew Parker Street, in Westminster, including most of the ground and basement floors of the commercial property.

+2026–present: 1-2 Castle Lane

+On 11 June 2026, The Conservative Party moved CCHQ to its current location on Castle Lane, near its previous Matthew Parker Street offices.
+These new premises were purchased outright by the Conservative Foundation at a cost of £14.3m, mostly funded by a donation left by John Sainsbury, to house the campaigning arm of the Party.